infinite-system/shopify/README.md

 Modify .env file to have proper database username and password
 ```

-Live example of the application can be found @:
+Live example of the application can be found here:
 https://34.71.79.49/shopify

 Register an account there and login.
 There you will be able to add and edit products, that will sync with Shopify store.
+You can test password reset there as well.

-The store is located at https://realized-one.myshopify.com/
+The Shopify store is located at https://realized-one.myshopify.com/
 The password to the test store is `1234`

 Products public unathorized API can be found at:
 https://34.71.79.49/shopify/api/products via GET request or simply going to the link.